tiefenb/ardrone-webcontroller/readme.md

 # AR Drone Webcontroller

 This is a browser based controller for the [Parrot AR Drone 2.0](http://ardrone2.parrot.com/), using [NodeJS](http://nodejs.org/), [node-ar-drone](https://github.com/felixge/node-ar-drone), [socket.io](https://github.com/LearnBoost/socket.io) and the draggable() feature from [jQuery UI](https://github.com/jquery/jquery-ui).
-Inspired by the original App for iPhone/Android.

 ## Usage

-1. Connect to your drone's wifi.
+1. Connect to your drone's wifi
-2. $ node drone.js
+2. $ node drone-controller/drone.js
-3. open the index.html, click takeoff
+3. open the index.html, click on takeoff
-4. navigate with the circle joytick
+4. navigate with the circle joystick

 ## Current features